jaydeokar/DevOps-M3-2019/README.md

 where inventory contains the details of the web server host to be configured.

 Learning Outcome

+    iTrust build:

     Avoid bind exeception by killing the process with port conflict /ERROR:Address already in use Setting up Jenkins jobs using job builder and ansible.
     Cleaning up Jenkins workspaces before and after a jenkins build Integration of iTrust with mysql server

+    Checkbox.io build:

+    Setting up the Jenkins server with automated login, credentials etc Setting up the checkbox.io app to start, stop automatically as part of a test using pm2 Modifying environment variables so that they are available immediately